haziz09/wiim-now-playing/docs/Design.md

 - [Express](https://www.npmjs.com/package/express): HTTP handling
   Also see [Express.js: set-node_env-to-production](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production)
 - [node-ssdp](https://www.npmjs.com/package/node-ssdp): Discovery of (Wiim) MediaRenderer devices on the network
-- [upnp-device-client](https://www.npmjs.com/package/upnp-device-client): Talk to MediaRenderer devices on the network
+- [upnp-device-client](https://www.npmjs.com/package/upnp-device-client): Talk to the (WiiM) MediaRenderer devices on the network
 - [socket.io](https://www.npmjs.com/package/socket.io): Realtime connection between server and client
 - [debug](https://www.npmjs.com/package/debug): To handle debug messages
   Also see [Express.js: do-logging-correctly](https://expressjs.com/en/advanced/best-practice-performance.html#do-logging-correctly)
-- Add storage to remember server settings, using fs
+- fs: To add persistent storage to the server settings
-- [xml2js](https://www.npmjs.com/package/xml2js): In order to parse any XML metadata
+- [xml2js](https://www.npmjs.com/package/xml2js): In order to parse any XML metadata, read: DIDL-Lite metadata
+- [Bootstrap](https://getbootstrap.com/): Good ol' bootstrap for yer css needs.
+Note: This is just an include, not an npm package!

 Possibly:

-- Gulp?: Build tools
+- Gulp/Webpack?: Build tools to pack css and js.

+Not doing any time soon:

-- Vue.js?: Client framework for presentation (or should I go with Angular?)
+- Vue.js: Client framework for ui presentation
   - BootstrapVue vs Vuetify? <https://moiva.io/?npm=bootstrap-vue+vuetify>
+  - Vue or Angular or React are overkill.
+Plain HTML/CSS/JS will suffice for now.
-- PM2?: A process manager to handle automatic (re)starts of the application
+- PM2: A process manager to handle automatic (re)starts of the application
   See <https://expressjs.com/en/advanced/best-practice-performance.html#ensure-your-app-automatically-restarts>
+  - In case of errors, simply reboot the server.
+Testing and error handling are still in progress.
 - Add a virtual keyboard? <https://github.com/Mottie/Keyboard>
+  - No need for touchscreen input yet.
+Use a browser to point to the server if required.
-- Use JSDoc for generation of documentation? <https://github.com/jsdoc/jsdoc>
+- Use JSDoc for generation of documentation <https://github.com/jsdoc/jsdoc>
+  - Not sure if there are any benefits at this stage.

 ## Other works/examples/inspiration/mentions